 Frame: Nimbus 29" (blue) steel with 42mm machined maincap bearing housings, with magura brake mounts

-Hub/axle: Nimbus ISIS (black) 36H, hardened CrMo splindle,100 mm center bearing to center bearing
+Hub/axle: Nimbus Disc all steel (black) 36H, hardened CrMo splindle,100 mm center bearing to center bearing

 Spokes: 14G. stainless black (284mm in length for 3X) with silver nipples